densmoreb1/DataStructures/queues.md

 <br/>

 ## How do queues work?
 Queues are like picking a ticket at the DMV and waiting your turn to be next in line.
+The people are physically waiting in line to be next.
 ![](images/90.jpeg)

 When something is added to a queue, it is added to the end of the line waiting it's turn just to be reminded that they forgot some documents they needed to take the driver's ed test.